 This B.S. program in Physiology and Neurobiology is intended to provide students with a foundational understanding of body and brain functions at the molecular, cellular, and systemic levels by synthesizing current and emerging ideas from research and medical science.
 Course offerings span comparative and model system physiology, nervous system function and development, endocrinology, cardiorespiratory physiology, and associated diseases.
 Additionally, we also offer coursework and independent study based undergraduate research opportunities.
 The following courses are required to earn a B.S. degree in the College of Liberal Arts and Sciences:

 - BIOL 1107;

 - PHYS 1201Q–1202Q–1230 or 1401Q–1402Q or 1601Q–1602Q.

 There is a minor in Physiology and Neurobiology.
-A minor in Neuroscience is offered jointly by the Physiology and Neurobiology Department and the Psychology Department.
-Both programs are described in the Minors section of this Catalog.
+A minor in Neuroscience is offered jointly by the Physiology and Neurobiology Department and the Psychological Sciences Department.
+Both programs are described in the “Minors” website.